SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 2. Scroll down the page to the links to the assignments, and click on the appropriate weekly link.

-3. You will now be on the assignments page for a week: at a minimum, print out a copy of the discussion questions and a copy of the weekly quiz.
+3. You will now be on the assignments page for a week: at a minimum, print out a copy of the discussion questions and a copy of the weekly homework.
 Also note the reading assignment.
 There is generally supplemental reading you may also want to print - such as instructor notes and other information.

 4. Read the material, answer the discussion questions, and work on the quiz.
 If you have questions about the assignments, ask about them in class